The Suspicions of Mr Whicher: Synopsis

 When three-year-old Saville Kent is found murdered in dreadful circumstances at the family home in Wiltshire, Commissioner Mayne sends Scotland Yard detective Inspector Jack Whicher to investigate the crime.
 Local Superintendent Foley believes that the murder is an 'inside job', committed by Saville's nurse Elizabeth Gough, whom he suspects the child had seen in bed with a man, possibly the child's father, Samuel Kent, but whom he is forced to release due to lack of evidence.

 When Whicher arrives, Foley, suspicious of this outsider and his progressive police methods, reluctantly agrees to help.
 The focus of Whicher's investigation is a torn and blood-stained piece from a woman's undergarment that had been found during the initial search for the missing boy.
 Constance Kent, Samuel's sixteen-year-old daughter from his first marriage, claims that one of her three night-gowns had been lost by the laundress.
 When Dr. Stapleton, the family's doctor tells Whicher that Constance, like her late mother, is mentally unstable and resentful of Saville, her father's son from his second marriage, she immediately becomes Whicher's prime suspect.
-It is discovered that Constance and her younger brother William Saville-Kent hate their stepmother—who had, in fact, been employed as their former nanny, with whom their father had had an affair while their mother was dying.
+It is discovered that Constance and her younger brother William hate their stepmother—who had, in fact, been employed as their former nanny, with whom their father had had an affair while their mother was dying.

 He visits a schoolmate of Constance, Emma Moody, who tells him that Constance enjoyed making Saville cry.
 As the circumstantial evidence builds, Whicher arrests Constance, he having been convinced that she had killed her half-brother out of revenge against her father for his treatment of her mother and his neglect of her and William, but he fails to get a confession from her or William.
 Whicher desperately seeks Constance's missing nightdress, which he believes she wore while murdering her half-brother, as the key evidence to proving her guilt.